Emulation of the Cosmic Dawn 21-cm Power Spectrum and Classification of Excess Radio Models Using an Artificial Neural

-This paper is organised as follows: We present in section \ref{sec: signal} a description of the theory and methods used to generate the datasets (2.1 -- 2.4) and build the ANN (2.5).
-Section \ref{sec: results} presents our results, for standard astrophysical models (3.1 -- 3.4) and ones with an early radio background (3.5 -- 3.7).
+This paper is organised as follows: We present in section \ref{sec: signal} a description of the theory and methods used to generate the datasets (2.1 -- 2.4) and build the ANN and maximum likelihood estimator (2.5 -- 2.6).
+Section \ref{sec: results} presents our results, for standard astrophysical models (3.1 -- 3.4) and ones with an early radio background (3.5 -- 3.6).
 Finally, we summarize our results and discuss our conclusions in section \ref{sec: conclusions}.